schlegel/springjwt/readme.md

 # REST with Spring Boot, JPA and JWT Security

+## Development Information

+> Eclipse Development: To activate code generation for the mapstruct library, go to global Preferences/Maven/Annotation Processing and choose "Experimental: Delegate Annotation Processing to maven plugins (for maven-processor-plugin only)

 ## Spring Boot Application

 You can run a Spring Boot application with embedded tomcat or provided tomcat.